GeekBoySupreme/mongodb-boilerplate/README.md

 - <a href="https://docs.mongodb.com/manual/introduction/">Getting Started with MongoDB</a>

 - Clone this repository.
-- Install dependencies.
+- Install dependencies -
 `npm install`
-- Run the Server.
+- Run the Server -
 `node app`